 The kitchen can be a dangerous place if you are not aware of the potential hazards that you may face.

 Knives are everywhere in the kitchen; in the sink, on the surfaces and in the cupboards and drawers – they are not easy to avoid.
 Knife cuts and lacerations are the most common accidents in the kitchen.
-Blunt knives are common culprits of causing you to slip whilst chopping food, you need to be aware of this when using them avoid hurting yourself or others.
+Blunt knives are common culprits of causing you to slip whilst chopping food.
+You need to be aware of this when using them avoid hurting yourself or others.
 You must also be careful when reaching into the sink or washing up bowl; this can cause you to get a cut from a knife underneath the bubbles.
-Not only that, but blood from the cut may also contaminate the water so you also take that into consideration.
+Not only that, but blood from the cut may also contaminate the water so you should also consider that.

 First Aid Tip